 Compared to the average three layer foam bed-in-a-box, the Layla Hybrid might seem expensive, but in reality, it’s actually on par with other premium coil mattresses like the Casper Hybrid, Leesa Hybrid and Tuft & Needle Hybrid, especially after applying a coupon code.

 Speaking of coupon codes, Layla likes to offer discounts so it wouldn’t shock us if you end up paying less than $1,500 for a queen size when all is said and done.
 In most cases, you can usually expect to receive at least $150-$200 off the Layla Hybrid come checkout.
 Be sure to check the green box on your screen for current pricing and promotions.

-Two-Sided Hybrid Design
+Layla Hybrid Mattress Two-Sided Design

 Like the Original Layla, the Hybrid is also double-sided and flippable, which helps differentiate it from competing beds on the market like the ones listed in the section above.
 One side of the bed is slightly softer and the other side is designed to be slightly firmer.
 Here’s a quick look at the Slumber Yard team flipping the bed.

 All in all, the Layla Hybrid is comprised of five different layers that total 13” thick.
 Below you’ll find a short summary the different layers within the Layla Hybrid starting with soft side facing upwards.